Jewel Lafontant

 Jewel Stradford Lafontant-Mankarious (April 28, 1922 – May 31, 1997) was the first female (and African American female) deputy solicitor general of the United States, an official in the administration of President George H. W. Bush, and an attorney in Chicago.
-She also was considered by President Richard Nixon as a possible nominee to the Supreme Court of the United States.
+She also was considered by President Richard Nixon as a Supreme Court nominee.

 Early life and education

 Born in Chicago as Jewel Carter Stradford, she was the daughter of noted attorney and co-founder of the National Bar Association, C. Francis Stradford, and Aida Arabella Stradford.
 She was a descendant of the 19th century American artisan, Scipio Vaughan, and his wife, Maria Conway, from whom she acquired Yoruba Nigerian, Native American and Scottish ancestries.
 Jewel earned a bachelor's degree in political science from Oberlin College in 1943.
 While at Oberlin College, Jewel was captain of the volleyball team and a member of the Musical Union, Forensic Union, Cosmopolitan Club, and many other activities.
 Jewel began law school in 1943 and was the only African-American woman in her class.
 In 1946, she was the first African American woman to graduate from the University of Chicago Law School.